tylerdurden4285/RedditGroupManager/README.md

 # Reddit Group Manager
 A self hostable docker application that lets you make custom group lists of subreddits and post to them in bulk.
 It has a Rest API and scheduling feature also.
 Built in collaboration with Ai (yes I know boo right) but I've found it incredibly useful and want to share it here for public use.

+TLDR (Aka: Get to the point, how do I install it?)
+1. copy the .env.example to .env and edit your values accordingly
+2. docker compose up --build -d
+3. Go to the ports you selected (default is 5015 for frontend and 8015 for backend API)

+ENJOY!

 ## What can you do with it?
 You can:
 * Create 'groups' of subreddits around niches/topics